- Home

 "You'll get spam forever."
 Only if you use your real email.
 Compers use a dedicated comping email address that they can ignore for marketing while still seeing wins.

-"Big prizes are scams."
-Most aren't, but plenty of fake "you've won an iPhone" messages do circulate.
+Scam alert: Plenty of fake "you've won an iPhone" messages circulate.
 Real wins from real brands never ask for payment, never ask for your password, and usually give you days or weeks to claim.
+Most big-prize wins are legitimate — but verify the sender's email domain before responding.

 "You need to enter thousands of competitions a day."
 No. Most successful UK compers enter 20-30 a day in 20-30 minutes.